Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 1. Plan the treatment according to the season

-Avoid microneedling just before a sun vacation or periods when you know you'll be spending a lot of time outdoors.
+Avoid microneedling just before a sun vacation or periods when you know you will be spending a lot of time outdoors.

 2. Avoid combining with irritating products

-Retinol and strong acids can make the skin extra reactive together with the sun.
-Feel free to read: what not to do after microneedling.
+Retinol and strong acids can make the skin extra reactive in combination with the sun.
+Feel free to read: what you should not do after microneedling.

 3. Use physical sun protection first

-Shade, hat/cap, and sunglasses are often the gentlest protection in the first few days – especially before the skin is ready for more products.
+Shade, hat/cap, and sunglasses are often the gentlest protection for the first few days – especially before the skin is ready for more products.

 Can you use makeup with SPF after microneedling?

-Makeup with SPF can be a complement, but should not replace sun protection.
-Additionally, it is best to wait with makeup for at least 24 hours after treatment.
+Makeup with SPF can be a complement, but should not replace sunscreen.
+Additionally, it's best to wait with makeup for at least 24 hours after treatment.

-If you want a clear timeline for makeup, you can read: when can you wear makeup after microneedling?
+If you want a clear timeline for makeup, you can read: when can you apply makeup after microneedling?

 Common questions about sun after microneedling